SkullKill/RDMA/README.md

 You can now check log files

 tail -f /var/log/rdma/rdma.log

+in CentOS currently it is at

+    tail -f /var/log/messages

 to get more logs, edit `vi /usr/local/sbin/rdma_py3.py` and uncomment the 2 print lines, so that they look like so